alexbevi/alexbevi.github.com/_tabs/about.md

 ![](/images/headshot.png)

-The name's Alex, and I'm currently a Senior Product Manager on the Developer Experience team at [MongoDB](https://www.mongodb.com/), focusing on the Ruby Driver and Language Ecosystem.
+The name's Alex, and I'm currently a Senior Product Manager on the Developer Interfaces team at [MongoDB](https://www.mongodb.com/), focusing on the Node.js and Ruby Developer Ecosystems.

 I've been writing software professionally since 2000, and have had the opportunity to flex my creative muscle in a number of languages and technologies.